yanlin-duan/yanlin-duan.github.io/_posts/2017-03-07-cheatsheatappliedML.md

 ## Note
 - The summation, multiplication of kernels are still kernel.
 - A kernel times a scaler is still a kernel.
+- RBF kernel stands for [Radial basis function kernel](https://en.wikipedia.org/wiki/Radial_basis_function_kernel).
+Gamma is the "bandwidth" of the function.
 - RBF kernel maps to infinite-dimensional: powerful but can easily overfit.
 Tune C and gamma for best performance
 - Consider to apply StandardScaler or MinMaxScaler for pre-processing.